 12. Protection Equipment

-Different bug out situations can mean different levels of safety.
+Different bug-out situations can mean different levels of safety.
 You may need to defend yourselves against other people or animals or you may need equipment for hunting.
 Weapons are a category many people are passionate about.
 Be sure to choose your self-defense equipment wisely.
-Only choose items that you are comfortable with handling.
+Only choose items that you are comfortable handling.

 You don’t have to run faster than the